mrexclamationmark/GNU-Linux-Configuration/etc/sysctl.d/README.md

 net.ipv4.tcp_timestamps can be set to 1 for extra security against remote attackers (usually server computers need this).

+for net.ipv4.tcp_congestion_control, use westwood for highly congested networks, veno for wireless links and htcp for wired links

 **Tips:**

 The sync; command is a useful command to write out all cached data to disk (after writeing files, etc).